 These triggered jealousy among his brothers

-- Eventually sold to slave traders
+- Eventually he was sold by his brothers to slave traders

 - What kind of person was Joseph as a kid?

 - How did Joseph feel when suddenly torn from love, admiration to hostility and uncertainty?

 - From spoilt kid to slavery!
 What struggles would Joseph have gone through?